top of page

 The water flow is impressive, and with the rain starting to fall on me, I’d better hurry!

-Sierra de Gredos, Sapin
+Las Chorreras waterfalls Sierra de Gredos, Spain

 After visiting the waterfalls, I drove back toward the Plataforma de Gredos and took a few more shots of the mountain goats.
 On the way back, a sudden mist rolled in out of nowhere, giving me the chance to capture some moody, misty scenes along the road...